starfoxcom/Core-Logger/README.md

 A simple and efficient Flutter package that provides a singleton logger wrapper around the popular `logger` package.
 Core Logger offers a clean, easy-to-use interface for logging throughout your Flutter application with consistent formatting and multiple log levels.

 > **Note**: This is a local package not published to pub.dev.
-Use the local path dependency method to include it in your projects.
+Use the local path dependency or git dependency method to include it in your projects.

 ## Features